Matteo Arnaldi

 Matteo Arnaldi (born 22 February 2001) is an Italian professional tennis player.
-He has a career high ATP singles ranking of world No. 30, achieved on 12 August 2024, and a doubles ranking of No. 286, achieved on 8 August 2022.
-He is currently the No. 7 Italian.
-Representing Italy, he was part of the victorious Italian team at the 2023 Davis Cup, and won the gold medal at the 2022 Mediterranean Games in men's doubles.
+He has a career high ATP singles ranking of world No. 30, achieved on 12 August 2024 and a doubles ranking of No. 286, reached on 8 August 2022.
+He is currently the No. 5 singles player from Italy.
+He has achieved the first Grand Slam semi-final at the 2026 French Open – Men's singles.
+Arnaldi was part of the victorious Italian team at the 2023 Davis Cup.
+He also won the gold medal at the 2022 Mediterranean Games in men's doubles.

 Career

-2022: ATP and Masters debuts, Maiden Challenger title
+2022: ATP debut, first Challenger title

-Arnaldi made his ATP main draw debut at the 2022 Rome Masters after receiving a wildcard into the singles and doubles main draws.
-He received these wildcards by winning the pre-qualification wildcard tournaments in both singles and doubles.
-He won his maiden Challenger title at the 2022 Internazionali di Tennis d'Abruzzo as a wildcard defeating Francesco Maestrelli.
+Arnaldi made his ATP Tour main-draw debut at the 2022 Italian Open after winning the pre-qualification wildcard tournament.
+He lost to Marin Čilić in the first round.

+Arnaldi won his maiden ATP Challenger title at the Internazionali di Tennis d'Abruzzo as a wildcard entrant defeating Francesco Maestrelli.

-Following Holger Rune's withdrawal to be first alternate at the 2022 ATP Finals, Arnaldi gained entry to participate in the 2022 Next Generation ATP Finals.
+Following Holger Rune's withdrawal to be first alternate at the 2022 ATP Finals, Arnaldi gained entry to participate in the 2022 Next Generation ATP Finals, where he lost all three of his group matches.